netbirdio/netbird/docs/README.md

 ## Introduction

-Wiretrustee is A WireGuard®-based platform that connects your devices securely into a peer-to-peer private network.
+Wiretrustee is a WireGuard®-based platform that connects your devices securely into a peer-to-peer private network.

-It simplifies VPN creation and management for your organization without a hassle of opening ports, complex firewall rules, etc.
+It simplifies VPN creation and management for your organization without the hassle of opening ports, complex firewall rules, and so forth.
-You can also use Wiretrustee for your personal projects and create home VPN.

 It literally takes less than 5 minutes to provision a secure peer-to-peer VPN with Wiretrustee.

 ### High-level overview
-In a nutshell Wiretrustee is an open source platform consisting of systems collection responsible for handling peer-to-peer connections, tunneling and network management (IP, keys, ACLs, etc).
+In essence, Wiretrustee is an open source platform consisting of a collection of systems, responsible for handling peer-to-peer connections, tunneling and network management (IP, keys, ACLs, etc).

 <p align="center">
     <img src="media/high-level-dia.png" alt="high-level-dia" width="781"/>